ParadoxGameConverters/paradoxGameConverters/Data Files/ReadMe.txt

 CREDITS
 ----

-A (incomplete) list of those who contributed effort to this mammoth undertaking
+An (incomplete) list of those who contributed effort to this mammoth undertaking

 Idhrendur	- Programming
 DasGuntLord01	- Analysis, Data Files